missionpinball/mpf-docs/mechs/flippers/single_wound.rst

-If you have single-wound flipper coils (or if you have traditional dual-wound coils but you don't want to waste two drivers per flipper and you just want to use a single winding), make sure you've read our :doc:`/tech_note/flipper_theory` tech note for all the details about how that works.
+If you have single-wound flipper coils (or if you have traditional dual-wound coils but you don't want to waste two drivers per flipper and you just want to use a single winding), make sure you've read our :doc:`theory` tech note for all the details about how that works.
 If you'd like to use single-wound flipper coils, you need to do two things in your config file: